Group and isolate cluster resourcesEstimated reading time: 4 minutes

-Docker EE enables access control to cluster resources by grouping resources into resource sets.
+Docker Enterprise enables access control to cluster resources by grouping resources into resource sets.
 Combine resource sets with grants to give users permission to access specific cluster resources.

 For a child collection, or for a user who belongs to more than one team, the system concatenates permissions from multiple roles into an “effective role” for the user, which specifies the operations that are allowed against the target.

-Docker EE provides a number of built-in collections.
+Docker Enterprise provides a number of built-in collections.

 ||Path to all resources in the Swarm cluster.
 Resources not in a collection are put here.|